puppetlabs/puppetdb/documentation/api/query/v4/events.markdown

 > null values.
 See the `null?` operator, if you want to query for nodes that do not
 > have a value.

-* `certname`: the name of the node that the event occurred on.
+* `certname` (string): the name of the node that the event occurred on.

-* `report`: the id of the report that the event occurred in; these ids can be acquired via event queries or via the [`/reports`][report] query endpoint.
+* `report` (string): the id of the report that the event occurred in; these ids can be acquired via event queries or via the [`/reports`][report] query endpoint.

-* `status`: the status of the event; legal values are `success`, `failure`, `noop`, and `skipped`.
+* `status` (string): the status of the event; legal values are `success`, `failure`, `noop`, and `skipped`.

-* `timestamp`: the timestamp (from the puppet agent) at which the event occurred.
+* `timestamp` (timestamp): the timestamp (from the puppet agent) at which the event occurred.
 This field supports the inequality operators.
-All values should be specified as [ISO-8601][8601] compatible date/time strings.
+Timestamps are always [ISO-8601][8601] compatible date/time strings.

-* `run-start-time`: the timestamp (from the puppet agent) at which the puppet run began.
+* `run-start-time` (timestamp): the timestamp (from the puppet agent) at which the puppet run began.
 This field supports the inequality operators.
-All values should be specified as ISO-8601 compatible date/time strings.
+Timestamps are always [ISO-8601][8601] compatible date/time strings.

-* `run-end-time`: the timestamp (from the puppet agent) at which the puppet run finished.
+* `run-end-time` (timestamp): the timestamp (from the puppet agent) at which the puppet run finished.
 This field supports the inequality operators.
-All values should be specified as ISO-8601 compatible date/time strings.
+Timestamps are always [ISO-8601][8601] compatible date/time strings.

-* `report-receive-time`: the timestamp (from the PuppetDB server) at which the puppet report was received.
+* `report-receive-time` (timestamp): the timestamp (from the PuppetDB server) at which the puppet report was received.
 This field supports the inequality operators.
-All values should be specified as ISO-8601 compatible date/time strings.
+Timestamps are always [ISO-8601][8601] compatible date/time strings.

-* `resource-type`: the type of resource that the event occurred on; e.g., `File`, `Package`, etc.
+* `resource-type` (string, with first letter always capitalized): the type of resource that the event occurred on; e.g., `File`, `Package`, etc.

-* `resource-title`: the title of the resource that the event occurred on.
+* `resource-title` (string): the title of the resource that the event occurred on.

-* `property`: the property/parameter of the resource that the event occurred on; e.g., for a `Package` resource, this field might have a value of `ensure`.
-NOTE: this field may contain `NULL` values; see notes below.
+* `property` (string or null): the property/parameter of the resource that the event occurred on; e.g., for a `Package` resource, this field might have a value of `ensure`.
+NOTE: this field may contain `NULL` values; see notes above.

-* `new-value`: the new value that Puppet was attempting to set for the specified resource property.
-NOTE: this field may contain `NULL` values; see notes below.
+* `new-value` (string or null): the new value that Puppet was attempting to set for the specified resource property.
+NOTE: this field may contain `NULL` values; see notes above.

-* `old-value`: the previous value of the resource property, which Puppet was attempting to change.
-NOTE: this field may contain `NULL` values; see notes below.
+* `old-value` (string or null): the previous value of the resource property, which Puppet was attempting to change.
+NOTE: this field may contain `NULL` values; see notes above.

-* `message`: a description (supplied by the resource provider) of what happened during the event.
-NOTE: this field may contain `NULL` values; see notes below.
+* `message` (string or null): a description (supplied by the resource provider) of what happened during the event.
+NOTE: this field may contain `NULL` values; see notes above.

-* `file`: the manifest file in which the resource definition is located.
+* `file` (string or null): the manifest file in which the resource definition is located.
-  NOTE: this field may contain `NULL` values; see notes below.
+  NOTE: this field may contain `NULL` values; see notes above.

-* `line`: the line (of the containing manifest file) at which the resource definition can be found.
-NOTE: this field may contain `NULL` values; see notes below.
+* `line` (number or null): the line (of the containing manifest file) at which the resource definition can be found.
+NOTE: this field may contain `NULL` values; see notes above.

-* `containing-class`: the Puppet class where this resource is declared.
-NOTE: this field may contain `NULL` values; see notes below.
+* `containing-class` (string or null): the Puppet class where this resource is declared.
+NOTE: this field may contain `NULL` values; see notes above.

-* `latest-report?`: whether the event occurred in the most recent Puppet run (per-node).
+* `latest-report?` (boolean): whether the event occurred in the most recent Puppet run (per-node).
 NOTE: the value of this field is always boolean (`true` or `false` without quotes), and it is not supported by the regex match operator.

-* `environment`: the environment associated with the reporting node.
+* `environment` (string): the environment associated with the reporting node.

-* `configuration-version`: an identifier string that puppet uses to match a specific catalog for a node to a specific puppet run.
+* `configuration-version` (string): an identifier string that puppet uses to match a specific catalog for a node to a specific puppet run.

-* `containment-path`: checks for the supplied string in the collection of containment path strings associated to the event.
+* `containment-path` (array of strings, where each string is a containment path element): the containment path associated with the event, as an ordered array that ends with the most specific containing element.

 ### Response Format